Supporting our young people

 We believe high quality youth work is a vital ingredient in the promotion of young people’s safety, wellbeing and happiness.
 We are fully committed to ensuring all young people in Lewisham have access to the right youth services, whatever their needs may be.

-In light of the pandemic’s impact, we are reviewing our approach.
-Our aim is to continue providing core services open to anyone aged eight to 19 years (or up to 25 years for those with special educational needs and disabilities), while enhancing our more targeted provision where it is most needed.
+Our aim is to provide core services open to anyone aged eight to 19 years (or up to 25 years for those with special educational needs and disabilities), while enhancing our more targeted provision where it is most needed.

-This is itself a significant challenge, for our resources are very limited and some of our facilities in need of refurbishment.
-To respond to this, we are exploring new ways of working and raising funds.
+This is itself a significant challenge with limited resources and some of our facilities are in need of refurbishment.
+To respond to this, we are exploring new ways of working with a range of youth service providers and finding ways to raise funds.

-In particular, over the course of 2021-2, we will be working with residents and partners to develop a play strategy for our borough to ensure our children and young people have fair access to play areas and equipment, within the context of considerable financial pressures on the Council.
+We have worked with children and young people and partners to develop our play strategy for the borough to ensure our children and young people have fair access to play areas and equipment.

 Lewisham Youth Services